NantelBiomechLab/DatasetManager.jl/docs/src/concepts/trials.md

 </p>
 ```

+`Trial`s can be manually constructed, but generally will be automatically found and created
+by the `findtrials` function.

 The descriptive nature of `Trial`s makes it easy to include or exclude trials for an
 analysis based on conditions, etc. Various convenience functions have been defined for this
 purpose: `hassubject`, `hascondition`, and `hassource`.